radiac/django-tagulous/docs/models.rst

     If one or both of these are not set, Tagulous will try to find the field name from its ``verbose_name`` argument, falling back to the field name.

+    Note: When Tagulous automatically generates verbose names, it intentionally performs no checks on how long they will be.
+When Django attempts to create permissions for the model, if the generated verbose name is longer than 39 characters, it may raise a ``ValidationError``.
+To resolve this, set ``verbose_name_singular`` to a string which is 38 characters or less.

 .. _unbound_fields: